chaolinhan/MSc_Project/Meeting/meeting3.md

 1. Number of required sample to reach eps_t
 2. Acceptance rates and effective sampling size in each generations

-Relayed paper:
+Related paper:

 >   Filippi, S., Barnes, C. P., Cornebise, J., & Stumpf, M. P. H. (2013).
 On optimality of kernels for approximate Bayesian computation using sequential Monte Carlo. *Statistical Applications in Genetics and Molecular Biology*, *12*(1), 87–107. https://doi.org/10.1515/sagmb-2012-0069

-There is limited options in perturbation provided by `pyabc `.
-Other packages may provide more kernel options
+There is limited options in perturbation kernels provided by `pyabc `.
+Other packages may provide more kernel options.

 Kernels provided by `pyabc`: